 We are the Theoretical Ecosystem Ecology group of the Max Planck Institute for Biogeochemistry.
 We study interactions between climate and terrestrial ecosystems,

 We synthesize the mathematical structure of ecosystem models, and perform experiments to test model predictions.

-We are the Theoretical Ecosystem Ecology group at the Max Planck Institute for Biogeochemistry.
-This group is funded by the Emmy Noether Programm of the German Science Foundation (Deutsche Forschungsgemeinschaft, DFG).
+We are the Theoretical Ecosystem Ecology group of the Max Planck Institute for Biogeochemistry.
+The group is led by Dr. Carlos A. Sierra, and is part of the Department of Biogeochemical Processes.